snowplow-incubator/snowplow-micro-examples/README.md

 ```

 ## 2. Github Actions
-Inside the `.github/workflows/` folder you can find the `.yml` files we use to test this exaple app with Micro and Nightwatch/Cypress.
-The steps are broken so that you can use any that you need.
+Inside the `.github/workflows/` directory you can find the `.yml` files we use to test this exaple app with Micro and Nightwatch/Cypress.
-A general workflow file would definitely use the [Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro) step, which currently is:
+A general workflow file would definitely use the [Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro) step, which for our example is:

 ```
 - name: Start Micro
     run: docker-compose up -d
     working-directory: snowplow-micro-examples
 ```
-In order to use it, as it is, you will need:
+In order to use it, just make sure that:
-1. The `docker-compose.yml` file
+1. Your `working-directory` contains what Micro will mount:
-2. A `micro/` forder with a `micro.conf` and a `iglu.json` configuration for Micro and Iglu respectively
+    1. A `micro/` directory with a `micro.conf` and a `iglu.json` configuration for Micro and Iglu respectively
-3. A `local-iglu` folder to serve as local Iglu repository.
+    2. (Optional) A `local-iglu` directory to serve as local Iglu repository.
+2. Your `docker-compose.yml` file is adjusted accordingly

-If you want to use `docker run` instead of `docker-compose`, you can make the step as:
+If you wanted to use `docker run` instead of `docker-compose`, the same step would be:
 ```
 - name: Start Micro
     run: docker run --mount type=bind,source=$(pwd)/micro,destination=/config --mount type=bind,source=$(pwd)/local-iglu,destination=/local-iglu -p 9090:9090 snowplow/snowplow-micro:latest --collector-config /config/micro.conf --iglu /config/iglu.json &
     working-directory: snowplow-micro-examples
 ```

-If you do not have a `local-iglu` setup, you'll just need to not use the second mount.
+In case you do not have a `local-iglu` setup, just remove the second mount.

 ## 3. Tracking design